danielmkarlsson/a_loss_of_self/README.md

 • Glissando using XLine (Xline is exponential which I like for frequency domain stuff but you may prefer linear)

-• Ampplitude envelope using EnvGen & Env. (fade in, hold, fade out, repeat w/ new values)
+• Amplitude envelope using EnvGen & Env. (fade in, hold, fade out, repeat w/ new values)

 • Panning.